Service Container

 Fusion Framework was designed with Dependency Injection (DI) in mind.
 To archive a seamlessly DI, the heart of Fusion Framework is a service container.

 In short, Dependency Injection (DI) is a technique whereby passing or injecting objects (the dependencies/services) to another object via constructor or getter methods.
-Using DI properly, your application will be easier to test and better code reuse .
+Using DI properly, your application will be easier to test and better code reuse more about DI.

 For example, a booking service will find a ticket for an user, mark it as booked and send an email to the user about the ticket.